JuliaLang/Pkg.jl/docs/src/managing-packages.md

 The `dev` command fetches a full clone of the package to `~/.julia/dev/` (the path can be changed by setting the environment variable `JULIA_PKG_DEVDIR`, the default being `joinpath(DEPOT_PATH[1],"dev")`).
 When importing `Example` julia will now import it from `~/.julia/dev/Example` and whatever local changes have been made to the files in that path are consequently reflected in the code loaded.
-When we used `add` we said that we tracked the package repository, we here say that we track the path itself.
+When we used `add` we said that we tracked the package repository; we here say that we track the path itself.
 Note the package manager will never touch any of the files at a tracked path.
-It is therefore up to you to pull updates, change branches etc.
+It is therefore up to you to pull updates, change branches, etc.
-If we try to `dev` a package at some branch that already exists at `~/.julia/dev/` the package manager we will simply use the existing path.
+If we try to `dev` a package at some branch that already exists at `~/.julia/dev/` the package manager will simply use the existing path.
 For example:

 ```julia-repl